gene-git/nginx_passwd/README.md

     bcrypt, sha256 and sha512

-and sha256 being is the default.
+with sha256 being the default.

-Older algorithms which are still supported but are deprecated and should be replaced by one of the active ones:
+These older and deprecated algorithms are still supported but should be replaced by one of the active ones:

     md5 and md5_apr1